Hand Description

-Measurement is by the minute hand only from the center of the mounting hole to the end.
-These are sold as a pair and the hour hand will come with it, however the measuring is only with the minute hand.
+So measure the minute hand from the center of the mounting hole to the end.
+This is the proper length to order.
+Furthermore these hands are sold as a pair.
+So this means the set has an hour hand and a minute hand.

 Battery Quartz Clock Hands – Quartz clock hands in black and gold.
 Please choose the length by the minute hand only. – Clockworks